Lukas Herburger

-Lukas Herburger (born 19 December 1994) is an Austrian handball player for Kadetten Schaffhausen and the Austrian national team.
+Lukas Herburger (born 19 December 1994) is an Austrian handball player for Füchse Berlin and the Austrian national team.

 He participated at the 2018 European Men's Handball Championship.

 With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
 The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.